 Take exploration, for instance.
-With drilling a deep-water oil well often costing in excess of $100 million, firms need to be reasonably certain of success before embarking on a new project.
+According to Forbes with drilling a deep-water oil well often costing in excess of $100 million, firms need to be reasonably certain of success before embarking on a new project.
 In the past few years, technology has advanced to the level where surveying a potential drilling site could now involve more than a million different data points – vastly increasing the amount of information gathered during exploration, and taking a lot of risk out of the process.

 Data is helping further downstream, too.
 Once drilled, sensors deep in the wells or on drilling equipment or pipelines send a constant stream of information that can help producers understand productivity and flow rates, as well as if or when a piece of equipment might fail, while sensors can also help monitor pipelines and other equipment and allow a more predictable and precise approach to maintenance.